Frijol/climate-change/GLOSSARY.md

 ## TPES
 total primary energy supply, the sum of production and imports minus exports and storage charges.
 See PE for more information [wiki](https://en.wikipedia.org/wiki/Primary_energy)

+## transition costs
+in electrical power generation, the cost to start up and shut down a power generation station, generally very significant in thermally-based power plants

 ## Transition town
 a grassroots community movement to reduce local dependence on oil and other high-emitting energy sources